-- 3.3.1 The match area floor, overall, is an $8m \times 8m$ square, as shown in figure 3.
-The tolerance of these two dimensions is $\pm 0.25m$. - 3.3.2 The floor of the arena is carpeted with blue carpet tiles. - 3.3.3 The arena walls are $600 \pm 30mm$ high, the interior surfaces of which are white plastic-coated hardboard. - 3.3.4 Each wall of the arena features seven 250mm libkoki markers.
+- 3.3.1 The match arena floor, overall, is an $8m \times 8m$ square, as shown in figure 3.
+The tolerance of these two dimensions is $\pm 0.2m$. - 3.3.2 The floor of the arena is covered with a closed-loop, short pile carpet. - 3.3.3 The perimeter of the arena floor is delimited by the arena wall, which has a minimum height of 100mm. - 3.3.4 Each wall of the arena features seven 250mm libkoki markers.
 Figure 4 shows the positioning of these markers, whilst figure 5 shows the numbering of these markers. - 3.3.5 Each robot will be assigned a corner at the start of every match to indicate its starting position.
 Corner starting positions are $1000 \pm 20mm$ square and will be marked by 25mm paper-based masking tape.
-The mapping of these corner numbers in the arena is shown in figure 5. - 3.3.6 Student Robotics reserves the right to have up to three match officials in the arena during games.
+The mapping of these corner numbers in the arena is shown in figure 5. - 3.3.6 Student Robotics reserves the right to have match officials in the arena during games.

 3.4.
-Zones
+Scoring Zones & Barriers